deepgaiden/Web_page/git_workflow.md

 - git checkout -b feature_1  --> Create a new branch and goes to it.
 - git branch --verbose       --> List branches in the repository.
 - git commit -m"" -m""       --> Creates commits with title and description.
+- git help branch            --> Shows help instructions for the branch command.

 - extra:
 	- vim ~/.zshrc       --> Configure file in the home directory.